JhonBv/MOPCalculatorAPI/README.md

 # MOP Calculator Test

-##
+## About
 The aim fo this excercise is to build a Plug-in Oriented Architecture application to allow basic Calculator functionality to be easily swapped without affecting the consuyming Client application.

 ## Version history
 The current Calculator API version is v.1 (Dev)

-##Key features
+## Key features

 The Calculator App allows for developers to test basic Calculator funcionality and to swap calculators.
 All that needs to be done is create a new plugin, register it with the API and run the application.

-##Typical responses
+## Typical responses

-When performing a calculation, a ypical response will contain the result of the operation.
+When performing a calculation, a typical response will contain the result of the operation.
 In the case of a Console application, the calculator returns a Double data type.
 In the case of a Web request, the application returns a 200 success response along with the result of the calculation.

 ## Architecture